-During fiscal year 2017, we determined that none of our directors, nominees for director, executive officers, stockholders owning more than 5% of our common stock or immediate family members of any such persons engaged in a transaction with us in which he or she had a direct or indirect material interest that required disclosure under applicable SEC rules, with the exceptions noted below.
+During fiscal year 2018, we determined that none of our directors, nominees for director, executive officers, stockholders owning more than 5% of our common stock or immediate family members of any such persons engaged in a transaction with us in which he or she had a direct or indirect material interest that required disclosure under applicable SEC rules, with the exceptions noted below.

-The son of Dennis J. Martin, Chairman of the Board of Directors, is employed as Director and General Manager of United Electric Englewood Electrical Supply ("EESCO"), a division of WESCO International, Inc. ("WESCO").
-During 2017, the Company sold products to WESCO for aggregate consideration of approximately \$4.0 million.
-Of that amount, sales to EESCO were approximately \$110,000.
+The son of Dennis J. Martin, Chairman of the Board, is employed as Director and General Manager of United Electric Englewood Electrical Supply ("EESCO"), a division of WESCO International, Inc. ("WESCO").
+During 2018, the Company sold products to WESCO for aggregate consideration of approximately \$4.1 million.
+Of that amount, sales to EESCO were approximately \$100,000.
 Mr. Martin's son is not responsible for the purchasing decisions of WESCO or EESCO.
-Mr. Martin did not participate in the solicitation of the Company's business with WESCO and did not receive any material benefit from the transactions.
+Mr. Martin and his son did not participate in the solicitation of the Company's business with WESCO and did not receive any material benefit from the transactions.
 Consistent with our Business Conduct Policies, this relationship and the related transactions were disclosed to the Audit Committee.
 Given that the terms and conditions of the transactions were no less favorable to the Company than those which would have been available from unrelated parties, the transactions were considered to be permissible.

-The son of Samuel E. Miceli, currently Vice President and General Manager - Vactor Manufacturing, Inc., was employed for part of 2017 as a machinist at Mennie Machine Company ("MMC").
-During 2017, the Company purchased products from MMC for aggregate consideration of approximately \$500,000.
-Mr. Miceli's son did not participate in the solicitation of the Company's business, nor is he responsible for or involved with sales to the Company.
-Furthermore, Mr. Miceli is not directly involved in the Company's relationship with MMC and did not receive any material benefit from the transactions.
-Consistent with our Business Conduct Policies, this relationship and the related transactions were disclosed to the Audit Committee.
-Given that the terms and conditions of the transactions were no less favorable to the Company than those which would have been available from unrelated parties, the transactions were considered to be permissible.
+In addition to serving as CEO of CVGI, Patrick E. Miller, one of the Company's directors, holds a 1% beneficial interest in CVGI's common stock, according to CVGI's most recent proxy statement.
+CVGI has had, and continues to have, a commercial relationship with the Company.
+During 2018, the Company purchased commercial vehicle parts from CVGI for aggregate consideration of less than \$200,000.
+Mr. Miller did not participate in the solicitation of the Company's business with CVGI and did not receive any material benefit from the transactions.
+Consistent with our Business Conduct Policies, this relationship and the supply arrangements between the Company and CVGI were disclosed to the Audit Committee.
+Given that the terms and conditions of these arrangements were no less favorable to the Company than those which would have been available from unrelated parties, the transactions were considered to be permissible.